Great Sand Dunes Guide: Everything You Need to Know

 Great Sand Dunes Guide - Great Sand Dunes National Park

 As a travel photographer, I am always chasing light when I travel.
 This means that I like to get up early and stay at locations late to capture as many sunrise and sunset photographs as I can.
 Seldom in my travels have I seen more beautiful sunrises and sunsets than at the Great Sand Dunes National Park.
-The crisp, clean air is perfect for producing colorful skies and the beautiful sand dunes are a great canvas for showcasing those colors in photographs.
+The crisp, clean air is perfect for producing colorful skies, and the beautiful sand dunes are a great canvas for showcasing those colors in photographs.

 If you plan on visiting the park, I would strongly suggest planning some sunrise or sunset time into your itinerary so that you can capture some incredible shots of your own.
 If you are a beginning photographer and would like some tips and tricks on how to improve your travel photographs, I would recommend checking out my tutorial on 10 Easy Tips to Make Your Vacation Photos Really Pop.